 An assessment of your system is a snapshot in time.
 It may show the level of protection right now, but ongoing monitoring and assessments are needed to show changes and indications of compromise.
 A picture is worth a thousand words, but a video tells a story.

-Multi-Factor Authentication (MFA) is NOT implemented nearly enough – I was shocked at how many people admitted that they do not use MFA to access their devices and networks.
+Multi-factor authentication (MFA) is NOT implemented nearly enough – I was shocked at how many people admitted that they do not use MFA to access their devices and networks.
 This must be part of standard practice.

 No Passwords – I have no words.
 I mean…just…nope, no words.
 Yes, some people do not even require passwords for their systems.
 I may cry.
 Excuse me for just a moment.